This week’s photo prompt is provided by Pamela S. Canepa. Thank you Pamela!

 Written for Sunday photo fiction

-This week’s photo prompt is provided by Tim Livingston with the blog, The ForesterArtist.
-Thank you Tim for our photo prompt this week!
+This week’s photo prompt is provided by shivamt25.
+Thank you for our photo prompt!

 Written for flash fiction for aspiring writers